 As this is just the beginning of the process the following questions can be helpful to start building an initial picture of what you’re dealing with:

 Goals and objectives

-Targets - what does success look like in terms of size of the opportunity, market share, brand awareness or lead generation?
+- Targets - what does success look like in terms of the size of the opportunity, market share, brand awareness, or lead generation?

-Timings - over what period of time should objectives, goals, and targets be achieved?
+- Timings - over what period should objectives, goals, and targets be achieved?

 Proposition and key messages

-Key messages - what are the key benefits by audience?
+- Key messages - what are the key benefits of the audience?